 2. Commercial Banks with Free C-ASBA Charge

-Mega Bank, Nabil Bank, NIC Asia Bank, and Rastriya Banijya Bank are the list of four commercial banks in Nepal that provide free C-ASBA Services in Nepal till date.
+Nabil Bank, NIC Asia Bank, Rastriya Banijya Bank, Kumari Bank, Sanima Bank, NMB Bank, and Siddhartha Bank are the list of four commercial banks in Nepal that provide free C-ASBA Services in Nepal till date.

 - Nabil Bank Ltd. (NABIL)